1900520100041Pranjal/Hacktoberfest2022/README.md

 Hacktoberfest-2022

-# Submit your PR on this new repo [Hacktoberfest](https://github.com/Pbjaishreeram11/Hacktoberfest2022) , There we are merging all PR.
+# Submit your PR on this new repo [Hacktoberfest](https://github.com/Pbjaishreeram11/Hacktoberfest2022) , There we are merging all valid PRs.

 **This is a beginner-friendly project to help you get started with your [hacktoberfest](https://hacktoberfest.digitalocean.com/).
 If you don't know where to start, feel free to watch the videos linked below, and read the contribution rules.
 Happy Learning <3 💙 !!**